-In 1832 the Pākehā at the station and the local hapū at Ōtaka pā were besieged by a warrior party from the Waikato.
+In 1832 the Pākehā at the station and the local hapū at Ōtaka pā were besieged by a war party from Waikato.
 After the battle many Te Āti Awa people, along with Love, Barrett and the other traders, moved to the Cook Strait area and settled there.

-Barrett became involved in the land sales between Te Āti Awa and the Plymouth Company.
+Barrett became involved in the sale of Te Āti Awa land to the Plymouth Company.
 In 1839 he returned to Ngāmotu with Love, William Keenan and others to establish a short-lived shore whaling station.